Alice Keppel: Society hostess

 Keppel became one of the best-known society hostesses of the Edwardian era.
 She was described as being witty, kind and even-tempered.
-Her eldest daughter Violet wrote that, "She not only had a gift of happiness but she excelled in making others happy, she resembled a Christmas tree laden with presents for everyone".
+Her elder daughter Violet wrote that, "She not only had a gift of happiness but she excelled in making others happy, she resembled a Christmas tree laden with presents for everyone".

 The British writer Sir Harold Acton described Keppel: "None could compete with her glamour as a hostess.
 She could have impersonated Britannia in a tableau vivant and done that lady credit."
 Keppel was the inspiration for the character "Mrs Romola Cheyne" in Vita Sackville-West's novel The Edwardians.
 She was hailed as one of the beauties of the "naughty nineties", described as having alabaster skin, large blue eyes, a small waist, chestnut hair and a large bust.

-Mistress and confidante to Edward VII
+Relationship with Edward VII

 In 1898, the 29-year-old Keppel met Edward, Prince of Wales, the 56-year-old heir apparent to the British throne.
 Despite a 27-year age difference, she soon became Edward's mistress.
 Keppel lived at 30 Portman Square, where Edward regularly visited her; her husband conveniently left during the visits.
 Her relationship with Edward lasted through his ascension to the throne as King Edward VII in 1901 and until his death in 1910.
 Keppel was one of the few people in Edward VII's circle who was able to smooth his mood swings.

 Edward's wife, Alexandra of Denmark, was fond of Keppel and tolerant of the liaison.
 She preferred Keppel to Edward's previous mistress, Daisy Greville, Countess of Warwick, whom she disliked for being indiscreet when she showed off her position.
 Millicent Leveson-Gower, Duchess of Sutherland, Lady Warwick's half sister, stated that the prince was "a much pleasanter child since he changed mistresses".

 Through her royal association, Keppel became more affluent.
 The king permitted friends such as Sir Ernest Cassel to create endowments that kept her financially secure.
 Instead of giving her money directly from the Privy Purse, the king gave Keppel shares in a rubber company; these later gained her £50,000, the equivalent of around £7.5 million today.
 King Edward VII let his own bankers and financial advisers manage her businesses.
 He also secured a good job for her husband which paid a higher salary.
 According to Christopher Hibbert, "George cheerfully went to work for Sir Thomas Lipton, who obligingly found him employment at the prince's instigation."
 With her influence, Keppel also found her brother Archie (Sir Archibald Edmonstone, 5th Baronet of Duntreath) a place in the royal household: Archie was Groom in Waiting for the final three years of King Edward VII's reign.
 Keppel later took care of him and of his family.